arunrordell/rcm-capabilities-api/README.md

 You can find additional documentation for Project Symphony at [dellemc-symphony.readthedocs.io][documentation].

 ## API overview
-See the resources folder of project for json messages, these are built automatically via Maven into Java source.
+See the resources folder of project for `json` messages, these are built automatically via Maven into Java source.

 ## Before you begin
 Verify that the following tools are installed:

-* Java Runtime Environment
+* Apache Maven 3.0.5+
-* RabbitMQ
+* Java Development Kit (version 8)

 ## Building
 Run the following command to build this project: